randy3k/UnitTesting-example/README.md

 If the tests can be run locally, let's put them to travis-ci and let travis-ci takes care of them.
 First, you have to copy a important file: [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) (caution: with a beginning dot) to your repo.
 Then change the env variable `PACKAGE` in [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) to the name of your package.

-Don't forget to login to [travis-ci](https://travis-ci.org) to enable travis-ci for your repo.
+Don't forget to login [travis-ci](https://travis-ci.org) and enable travis-ci for your repo.
 Finally, push to github and wait..

 ###Vagrant

 Debugging in travis-ci could be difficult.
 To mock the travis-ci environment in your computer, you can use [vagrant](http://www.vagrantup.com).
-You can safely ignore this section if your travis-ci builds are good.
+You can ignore this section if your travis-ci builds are good.

 ```